thorongil05/hawkeye/webint.md

 ## Usage Example

-The user will load a query picture in the search bar and the server will reply with a list of similar images.
+The user will load a query picture in the search bar and the server will reply with a list of similar images retrieved from the food dataset (101 classes of food, 1000 images each).

 ![usage](./usage.gif)